Video Game Review: Sekiro: Shadows Die Twice

 As we’ve written before, if you’re going to demand precision from gamers you’d better give them the tools to succeed.
 FromSoftware does so with Sekiro.
 Everything feels smartly mapped and works as intended, allowing you to deftly move between grapple points, sneak up behind enemies, deflect blows and more.
 Our lone complaint structurally is that we’d sometimes lose our lock-on for no obvious reason, resulting in some anxious moments.

-At the heart of combat is a system built on breaking an opponent’s posture where you attempt to open them to a killing blow rather than slash away for damage.
+At the heart of combat is a system built on breaking an opponent’s posture as you attempt to open them to a killing blow rather than slash away for damage.
 This is done via a mix of attacking and defending with properly timed deflections serving as the most effective way to expose a foe for the kill.
 Finding the sweet spot with an enemy’s attack takes practice, and if you’re too late you’ll absorb a hit — blocking wards off blows, but your own posture erodes with each strike.

-Stealth is also an option for large of sections of gameplay, allowing to kill unsuspecting enemies with a single hit if you can get within range without alerting them to your presence.
+Stealth is also an option for large of sections of gameplay, allowing you to kill unsuspecting enemies with a single hit if you can get within range without alerting them to your presence.
 Enemy A.I. can often be pretty clueless in this regard, failing to become aware as you impale a fellow guard well within their peripheral view.
 Given how difficult the game is in other areas, however, we appreciated any edge we could get.

-Beyond swordplay, Sekiro also features a prosthetic limb that allows you to grapple through the environment and utilize various tools, three of which can be equipped at a given time.
-These add variety to the fighting, and most have a particularly effective purpose — such as the loaded ax breaking shields or the firecracker frightening animals.
+Beyond swordplay, Sekiro also features a prosthetic limb that allows you to grapple through the environment and employ various tools, three of which can be equipped at a given time.
+These add variety to the fighting, and most have a particularly effective purpose — such as the loaded axe breaking shields or the firecracker frightening animals.
 It’s a strong overall setup, and one that provides the means necessary to overcome the game’s high difficulty.

 Running on a PS4 Pro, Sekiro looks good but is by no means a showcase game in the vein of God of War or Red Dead Redemption II.
 Enemy types recycle liberally with modest changes between many whereas the best efforts are saved for the bosses.
 Environment and level design rate as solid, allowing for exploration while keeping things moving forward.
 Its performance isn’t great, however, with the frame rate hovering below 60 fps even on the more powerful Pro.